Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README-National-Cloud.md

 ---

-# Build a multi-tenant SaaS web application using Azure AD & OpenID Connect
+# Build a multi-tenant SaaS web application using Microsoft identity platform & OpenID Connect

 [![Build status](https://identitydivision.visualstudio.com/IDDP/_apis/build/status/AAD%20Samples/.NET%20client%20samples/CI%20of%20Azure-Samples%20--%20active-directory-dotnet-webapp-multitenant-openidconnect)](https://identitydivision.visualstudio.com/IDDP/_build/latest?definitionId=729)

 ## About this sample

-This sample shows how to build an ASP.NET MVC web application that uses [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-openid-connect-code) to sign up and sign in users from any Azure Active Directory tenant, using the [ASP.Net OpenID Connect OWIN middleware](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) and the [Active Directory Authentication Library (ADAL) for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet).
+This sample shows how to build an ASP.NET MVC web application that uses [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-openid-connect-code) to sign in users from any Azure Active Directory tenant in any national cloud using the [ASP.Net OpenID Connect OWIN middleware](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) and the [Active Directory Authentication Library (ADAL) for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet).

 It also introduces developers to the concept of

 - Microsoft National cloud environments
 - Multi-tenant Azure Active Directory application

+[!Note] If you want to run this sample in Microsoft worldwide Cloud, navigate to the [README.md](./README.md).

 ### Microsoft National cloud environments

 National clouds (aka Sovereign clouds) are physically isolated instances of Azure.
 These regions of Azure are designed to make sure that data residency, sovereignty, and compliance requirements are honored within geographical boundaries.

-Including global cloud​, Azure Active Directory is deployed in the following National clouds:
+In addition to the public cloud​, Azure Active Directory is deployed in the following National clouds:

 - Azure US Government
 - Azure Germany